 I don’t know what losses, what anguish, may have led New York Times opinion writer David Brooks to this consolation, maybe his brick wall of certainty, of control, of this is me, crumbled, reality gone, the reality we walk hand in hand with until the hand drops, and we are left staring into the void.
 So now Who am I?
 Who can I turn to?

-Pema Khandro Rinpoche writes that it is “when we lose the illusion of control–when we’re most vulnerable and exposed–that we can discover the potential of our lives” (“The Four Essential Points of Letting Go in the Bardo,” Lion’s Roar: Buddhist Wisdom for Our Time, 15 July 2017).
+Pema Khandro Rinpoche writes that it is “when we lose the illusion of control–when we’re most vulnerable and exposed–that we can discover the potential of our lives” (“Breaking Open in the Bardo,” Lion’s Roar: Buddhist Wisdom for Our Time, 15 July 2017).
 She is referring to the Tibetan Buddhism state of existence between death and rebirth–the bardo or “intermediate state,” a disruption of our “normal sense of certainty,” and we find ourselves “entombed between death and rebirth.”

 This state, Ms. Rinpoche explains, “is not just a reference to the afterlife.”
 It occurs when something happens to cause us to lose “our old reality and it is no longer available to us.”
 The solid ground we stood upon has become sifting sand, has become thin air beneath our feet, what we feared, our lost reality: Things Fall Apart.
 “What remains is a new moment spontaneously meeting us again and again.”

 I don’t claim to understand this, but I know it.
 You know it.
 Afterwards, life impossibly goes on.
 We breathe in, breathe out, place one foot in front of the other.
 Can anything good come of this feared, new reality?
 Yes.
 Maybe.